-That’s one child every 20 seconds, three children every minute, 1.5 million children a year, of which 90% are children under the age of 5.
+That is one child every 20 seconds, three children every minute.
+1.5 million children every year, of which 90% are children under the age of 5.

-- Make dirty water clean, and safe to drink or use, by installing water filters that kill 95% of bad bacteria.
+- Make dirty water clean, and safe to drink or use, by installing water filters that kill bad bacteria.

 - Conduct training in health, hygiene and proper sanitation.
 Simple things like good hand washing practices before cooking, before eating and after using the loo.